Reimagining code review in Bitbucket Cloud

 Recent Releases and Upcoming Feature Investments

-Here is the approximate order in which we will be addressing these requests, ordered by what we think will have the highest impact (or reduce our technical burden by deprecating the old PR experience).
+Below is a table listing the approximate order in which we will be addressing these requests.
+These are ordered by what we think will have the highest impact (or reduce our technical burden by deprecating the old PR experience).

 New PR UI